-If you only have 3 days in Prague you most likely won’t have time but if you have one week in Prague make sure to rent a car to explore nearby cities.
-If you can we highly suggest spending 5 nights in Prague so you can take at least one day trip outside of Prague.
+If you only have three days in Prague, you most likely won’t have time but if you have one week in Prague, make sure to rent a car to explore nearby cities.
+If you can, we highly suggest spending five nights in Prague so you can take at least one day’s trip outside of Prague.

-Prague is awesome and there so many things to do in Prague but you’d be missing out on so much more t the Czech Republic has to offer.
-If you’re like us, you’ll end realizing that on the first trip and ultimately end up returning again and again.
+Prague is awesome, and there are so many things to do in Prague, but you’d be missing out on so much more t the Czech Republic has to offer.
+If you’re like us, you’ll end up realizing that on the first trip and ultimately end up returning again and again.

 So what are the best day trips from Prague?
 Which Prague day trip you choose will be based on how much time you have and if you’ll be renting a car in Prague and driving yourself or joining a group tour.